AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;<a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"The Internet With A Human Face,"</a> Idle Words</cite></div>
 </blockquote>

-Newspapers are competing against companies that lose money, while media pundits insist papers should mimic their money-losing practices: be more engaged, more millenial, more [insert buzzword-du-jour here].
-(Show me the <abbr title="Return on investment">ROI</abbr>.)
+Newspapers are competing against companies that lose money, while media pundits tell the papers to mimic these money-losers.

 This is also a pre-web phenomenon.
-In the early 80s, USA Today struck fear into the hearts of publishers.
-Newspapers were told to copy their color, their layout, their brevity, even though, I can't find any evidence of USA Today ever having a profitable year.
-(In 1987 they boasted of <a href="http://www.nytimes.com/1987/06/17/business/company-news-usa-today-posts-its-first-profit.html">one month in the black</a>, but before or since then: crickets.)

-If all this
+In the early 80s, USA Today premiered a paper with more color and articles with less words.
+Publishers panicked.
+Surely doom would befall any who didn't adopt the upstart's approach.
+Turned out to be a false alarm, though: <a href="http://www.encyclopedia.com/topic/Gannett_Co._Inc.aspx">USA Today never had profitable year<a/>.

+When someone insists news needs to be more social, more millenial, more [insert buzzword-du-jour here], I say: Show me the <abbr title="Return on investment">ROI</abbr>.

 <h2>Myth: We need to disrupt ourselves</h2>
+I do wish the journalism industry would <a href="http://scottberkun.com/2008/stop-saying-innovation-heres-why/">stop chanting</a> "disruption" and "innovation" because neither are really <a href="https://aeon.co/essays/innovation-is-overvalued-maintenance-often-matters-more">how technologies progress</a>.

 "Disruptive innovation" <a href="http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine">is a discredited hypothesis</a> that doesn't <a href="http://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/">explain or predict anything</a>.